Dr. Theresa Larkin

 Professor of Theatre Arts

 Dr. Larkin is an expert in classical Shakespearean acting, stage directing, producing (theatre, video, film), arts administration (non-profit consulting, management, strategic planning, grants, event planning), theatrical movement (choreography, modern, period, and folk), and cultural studies (cultural documentary, grassroots spiritual activism, alternative cultural environments).
-She has been the recipient of numerous theatre awards for producing and acting, and is responsible for over 300 productions (producing, directing acting, choreographing, and writing).
+She has been the recipient of numerous theatre awards for producing and acting, and is responsible for over 300 productions (producing, directing, acting, choreographing, writing, and supervising).

 Theresa Larkin has been a professor of theatre at Cal State LA since 1989.
 Currently she is a tenured full professor in the Department of Music, Theatre, and Dance.
 Her areas of expertise span a wide spectrum including performance training, arts management, social sciences, cultural studies, media philosophy, and communications.

 Academic degrees include the following: BA in Drama and Dance from Loyola Marymount University (1977); MFA in Drama (Specialization: Shakespearean Performance) from U C Irvine (1983); MA and Ph.D. in Cultural Studies (MA Specialization: Documentary; Ph.D.
 Specialization: Grassroots Artivism) from Claremont Graduate University (2009 and 2011).
 Currently, Theresa is completing a second Ph.D. at European Graduate School in Saas Fee, Switzerland in Communications and Media Philosophy, with an expected completion date in early 2014.
 The dissertation is titled “Cancer and the Healing Arts’.